 Prof. dr. Joost Raessens (Utrecht University)

-A critical assessment of previous theory and research on persuasive gaming and proposes new approaches in the context of playful interaction as a theoretical extension required by the contemporary gaming landscape.
+A critical assessment of previous theory and research on persuasive gaming and new theoretical approaches.

-Introduction: Dr. Teresa de la Hera (Utrecht University)
+Dr. Teresa de la Hera (Utrecht University / Erasmus University Rotterdam)

 Dr. Miguel Sicart (IT University of Copenhagen)